iechor/docs/content/desktop/wasm.md

   images for the different machine architectures.
 The Wasm runtime takes care of the final step of converting the Wasm binary to machine instructions.

-### Running a Wasm application with Docker Compose
+### Running a Wasm application with iEchor Compose

-The same application can be run using the following Docker Compose file:
+The same application can be run using the following iEchor Compose file:

 ```yaml
 services: